 She would become a beloved teacher and mentor to many of the local youth, as well as returning to her former creative pursuits of painting, drawing and writing.

-An extensive collection of over 50 large, luminous watercolours by Sveva Caetani was completed in 1989 as part of the story of her life’s journey, entitled Recapitulation, and is now housed by the Alberta Art Foundation.
+An extensive collection of over 50 large, luminous watercolours by Sveva Caetani was completed in 1989 as part of the story of her life’s journey, entitled Recapitulation, and originally was housed with the Alberta Art Foundation.
 Recapitulation is a symbolic interpretation of Sveva’s journey through life, accompanied by her father as her guide, and inspired by Dante’s Divine Comedy, examining the human condition and elements of man and his existence.
 The Recapitulation series was exhibited in Vancouver, Nanaimo, Ottawa, Toronto, and Edmonton.

 Prior to her death in 1994, Sveva Caetani was interviewed on CBC by Vicki Gabereau and also by CBC’s iconic Ideas radio program.
 Sveva Caetani’s works and writings are the subject of the full-colour, 128 page book by Heidi Thompson of Coldstream Books, Sveva Caetani: Recapitulation, and two short films, Sveva: Prisoner of Vernon by Jim Elderton, and The Mystery of Sveva Caetani, by Agustin Luviano-Cordero, as well a CURA project and master’s thesis at the University of Victoria (see links below).
 Numerous additional academic publications and research have been conducted regarding the Caetani family in both Canada and Italy.
 As one of the last surviving members of the family, she received a half page obituary notice in the London Times.